Slaughter: how animals are killed

 Credit: Kelly Guerin / We Animals

-In the UK the law generally states that all animals must be stunned before slaughter.
-However, exemption is given for religious slaughter such as halal and shechita which demands that the animal be alive, and in some cases, conscious when they are killed.
+UK law states that animals must be stunned before slaughter.
+However, exemption is given for religious slaughter which demands that the animal be alive, and in some cases conscious, when they are killed.

 Halal